etiank/hydra/README.md

-Hydra, a non-malicious self-replicating program 🐍
+Hydra, a non-malicious replicating program 🐍
 --------------------------------------------------

+Functionality: after running the program, pressing the `OK` button, or trying to close the window will result in more windows popping up.

 This program was developed as a personal challenge to replicate the functionality of the hydra program available at https://www.windows93.net/.
 It is labeled as